ermaccer/MortalKombat.Tools/archivetool/README.md

 Pseudo-create and extract IMP archives from Mortal Kombat Unchained.

-`Usage: archivetool <mode> <input> <export_table>`
+`Usage: archivetool <mode> <input>`

 ### To extract
 Place ARCHIVE.BIN and ARCHIVE.IMP in the program location, then simply extract by executing:

 `archivetool extract archive.bin`

-Files are extracted to whatever is in .BIN.
+Files are extracted to whatever is in .BIN, another file is created - mku_files.txt.

 ### To rebuild
-Extract ARCHIVE.BIN with export_table set to true, this will create a file "mku_files.txt" which is required to rebuild.

-`archivetool extract archive.bin true`

-Then simply create an archive using

 `archivetool create archive.bin`